Kwesi Quartey: 'Some military coups are inevitable' | The China Post

-Kwesi Quartey, who talked to DW Africa in Accra on the prospects of the continent, saluted positive developments such as the agreement reached between the military and protesters in Sudan, Ghanaian Kwesi Quartey was well aware of the challenges his organization is dealing with.
-The Ghanaian diplomat is well aware of the challenges the AU faces
+African Union Commission Deputy Chairman Kwesi Quartey, who talked to DW Africa in Accra, saluted positive developments in Africa, such as the agreement reached between the military and protesters in Sudan.
+From Ghana, Quartey was well aware of the challenges that his organization is dealing with.
+The diplomat said he understood the challenges that the AU faces.

 DW: Sudan’s Transitional Military Council has struck a deal to form a transitional government with protest leaders.
 How closely is the AU monitoring the situation there?

-Kwesi Quartey: In the view of the leadership of the African Union, representative government really is the best guarantor for peace and security, and for economic development.
-So we are delighted that between the military government and the rest of the protesters, they have come to an arrangement, which will allow them the possibility of sitting down together now, to determine what to do, going forward, and how to do it.
+Quartey: In the view of the leadership of the African Union, representative government really is the best guarantor for peace and security, and for economic development.
+So we are delighted that, between the military government and the rest of the protesters, they have come to an arrangement, which will allow them the possibility of sitting down together now to determine what to do going forward and how to do it.
 So that is a very good development for Africa.

 How concerned is the AU about the coups that are taking place across the continent?